JakeWnuk/ptt/README.md

   -w int
         Number of words to generate for passphrases if applicable.

-The -f, -k, -r, -tf, -tp, and -u flags can be used multiple times and together.
+The -f, -k, -r, -tf, -tp, and -u flags can be used multiple times, together, and with files or directories.

 Transformation Modes:
   -t append